Skip to main content

 Contraindications

-• History of organ enlargement or acromegaly
+• History of organ enlargement, acromegaly, or active proliferative retinopathy

 Compare with Similar Peptides